ylchen0622/TPCN/README.md

-## TPCN
-A novel terpenoids database embedded with content
+## TPCN: A novel terpenoids database embedded with content